Wsm2110/Faster.Map/README.md

-# Faster.Map - A collection of Robin hood hashmaps (FastMap, Map, MultiMap)
+# Faster.Map - A collection of Robin-hood hashmaps (FastMap, DenseMap, MultiMap)

-The goal of Faster is to provide the fastest dict/set that integrates into the .net scientific ecosystem.
+The goal of Faster is to provide the fastest hashmap that integrates into the .net framework.

  ### Faster.Map uses the following:
    - Open addressing
    - Linear probing
    - Upper limit on the probe sequence lenght(psl) which is Log2(size)
    - Fibonacci hashing
 ## About
 Faster is a small robinhood hashmap with minimal memory overhead and incredibly fast runtime speed.
 See benchmarks, or try it out yourself.
 Faster.Map evolved from the fact that C# dictionaries in targetframework 4.0 are terribly slow.
 So i decided to create my own robinhood hashmap, turns out that this hashmap even performs better than the current dictionary written in .net5.
 ## Get Started